TechnoFractal/TaskBot/README.md

 Than you need find option for dynamic DNS and configure it as well.
 You will need to register on the DDNS service provider.

+Than in options of linking MAC to IP for local DHCP you need link your local
+MAC address to static IP address.
+MAC address you cat get from `ifconfig` command in field `HWaddr` of the
+command output, for port forwarding option will remain actual.

 ### /etc/hosts

 Append follow lines in /etc/hosts: